unkaktus/onionize/README.md

 onionize
 ===========
 Make static onion site up and running from any directory.
+Or share a file via one-shot onion site.
 Onion sites are end-to-end encrypted, metadata-free and forward-secure.
 Much love to onion services.